woguta/Bacterial-WGS/README.md

 ```
 Here, the -t option specifies the number of CPU threads to use, -o specifies the output directory, -f specifies the file format (optional for FASTQ files), and the two positional arguments specify the paths to the two input FASTQ files.

-8. Run fastp for one file
+8. Run fastp

+a) for one file
 ```
 fastp --in1 ./raw_data/Fastq/AS-26335-C1-C_S4_L001_R1_001.fastq.gz \
 	--in2 ./raw_data/Fastq/AS-26335-C1-C_S4_L001_R2_001.fastq.gz \